nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 distributable is what it takes to scale science past its current breaking point without giving up integrity; the discipline is the same for both.

-Under the credit problem sits a deeper one.
-A footnote is a forwarding address.
-It says: the evidence is not here, go and ask them.
-Almost nobody goes.
-So a citation is a promise the reader takes on faith, and a result is not checked by being cited, however many times.
-If you hold the evidence in your own hands and can rerun it, the result is checked, whether or not a journal ever said so.
-The check is the thing; the pointer is a stand-in for it when the check is out of reach.
-Our institutions have that backwards.
-What gets believed is what the pipeline has stamped, and the stamp is on the envelope, not the
-contents: a true result with no stamp is waved away because there is nothing to cite, and a false result with the stamp travels for years looking like knowledge.
-The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
-It does not have to work that way.
-A record in which every claim carries its grade, checked by machine, cited at source, or taken on a named person's word, would let anyone look instead of asking whom to trust.
-That is a problem of how the record is built, and a problem of that kind can have an engineered solution.

 Certificate Transparency shows what one looks like.
 It is the public log of every security certificate issued for every website, the thing